themaxbang/MRIYA/README.md

 - QMK/ZMK support (any crkbd-compatible firmware will work)

 ## Issues I found
-- Controllers longer than 35mm will stick out a little from the mcu cover
+- Controllers longer than 35mm (ProMicro from AliExpress) will stick out a little from the mcu cover
 - Required thickness for the bottom fr4 plate at least 1.6mm because of construction specifics (only 4 mounting points)
 - MT3 Ortho sets aren't suitable bacause of 1.25u keys in thumb cluster